yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 - records.parquet: includes the weather data (gitignored)

 # Tasks
-There are 10 tasks I wanted to achieve, devided into 4 parts.
+There are 10 tasks I wanted to accomplish, devided into 4 parts.
 Corresponding code can be found in p6.ipynb

 ## Part 1
 Moves the station data from ghcnd-stations.txt to a cassandra table via Spark